A Heterogeneous Graph-Based Multi-Task Learning for Fault Event Diagnosis in Smart Grid: Numerical Tests

 \subsection{Performance of the Model for Classification Tasks}

 From Table~\ref{tab:metric_table} it is apparent that the model can easily distinguish between a load change event and a fault event which is intuitive given that there are only two classes.

 In addition, the voltage fluctuation in the case of a fault event differs significantly from that of a load change event.
 In the case of fault localization, despite the different variations, the model is robust enough to maintain relatively high $\text{LAR}^{1}$ and $\text{LAR}^{2}$.
 When we consider measurement error, first we evaluate the performance with an out-of-distribution (OOD) test set meaning the training dataset didn't contain noisy samples.
 For low and moderate noise, even with OOD samples the fault localization performance holds.
 For high levels of noise, the performance goes down but if the noisy samples are included in the training set the location accuracy improves significantly.
+However, this robustness to noise can be due to various reasons.
+Hence, further analysis is performed to evaluate if the robustness holds in case the proposed model is swapped out with other ML models.
+As regards fault detection, Table~\ref{tab:noise} demonstrates that the measurement noise has no impact on the obtained accuracy.
+However, for the other $4$ tasks, the robustness to noise does not hold and the performance of other ML models (see Table~\ref{tab:noise}) is significantly worse than the proposed multi-task model as detailed in Table~\ref{tab:metric_table}.
 Also, the model manages to sustain relatively high accuracy despite a broad range of resistance values.
 Similar conclusions can be made for varying dataset sizes.
 One important thing to note here, even when the model is not able to localize the exact fault point, it can approximate the location with high accuracy.

+The performance retains for topology changes in the feeder system.
+Note that, these metrics are computed with OOD test samples meaning the test samples with the modified topology were never included in the training data.
+When generating these OOD samples the connectivity information, $E_c$, was changed to reflect the topology change.

 For fault-type classification, it is important to outline per-class performance as the probability of all fault types is not the same and varies according to fault type; LG (70\% - 80\%), LLG (17\% - 10\%), LL (10\% - 8\%), LLL, LLLG (3\% - 2\%)~\cite{blackburn2006protective}.
 This means it is more important the model is able to classify the asymmetrical faults compared to the symmetrical faults.